Alum Root (Heuchera)

 Since the 1800s, heuchera plants have been bred to create a rainbow of cultivars.
 (Wondering what a cultivar is?
 Here’s a short cultivar overview.)
 Most heuchera cultivars come from H. Americana and H. Villosa.
 According to the native plant experts in Mt.
 Cuba Gardens, these plants have “lent hardiness, vigor, and important color components to modern hybrids, transforming shade gardens around the world.”

 Heuchera cultivars offer different foliage colors and shapes, from deep purple to vibrant orange, red, and yellow, and from round to ruffled, lobed, or deeply cut leaves.
-Every year, new heuchera cultivars come out.
+New cultivars are released every year.
+Here are some nursery favorites:

 Heuchera ‘Midnight Rose’